 Pull-Up – The core of the program and what is all about.
 Just keep going for as long as it takes with proper form and the foundational strength and skills you learned in the first 2 phases.
 Reps and numbers will increase with time.

 Phase 4: Pull-Up Progressions (No Time Limit)

-These are advanced variation of the regular pull-up that easily slot into advanced calisthenics.
+These are advanced variations of the regular pull-up that easily slot into advanced calisthenics.

-Towel Pull-Ups – A regular pull-up performed with two towels hanging from the bar to further strengthen your grip.
-The towels add instability to the movement, making it more difficult not just for your lats and biceps but also your core, back and glutes.
+Towel Pull-Ups – A regular pull-up is performed with two towels hanging from the bar to further strengthen your grip.
+The towels add instability to the movement, making it more difficult not just for your lats and biceps but also for your core, back, and glutes.

 Narrow Grip Pull-Ups – These are bar variations of the standard pull-up that place more emphasis on your arms and pecs.